2020 Guide: Illinois Business Insurance Requirements

 Business insurance premiums in the state Illinois are based on various factors from type of business operations, to amount of coverage, size of business, number of employees, etc.

-In some Illinois cities such as Chicago, Joliet, Rockford and Aurora, a commercial liability insurance policy can start at a yearly rate of $350, with available monthly payment options.
+In some Illinois cities such as Chicago, Joliet, Elgin, Rockford and Aurora, a business liability insurance policy can start at a yearly rate of $350, with convenient monthly payment options.